 As the Operating Agent for LRS, Basin Electric Power Cooperative hired a consultant to conduct Coal Combustion Residual (CCR) detection monitoring in 2016 and 2017.
-The consultant detected a Statistically Significant Increase (SSI) in one or more of the indicator constituents from an LRS ash pond.
-A Corrective Measure Assessment was completed August 30, 2019, with a Groundwater Remedy Selection Report issued in July 2020.
-Between August 2020 and March 2021, all CCR material was removed, and a liner installed.
+LRS has six designated CCR units; Bottom Ash Surface Impoundments 1-3, East and West Emergency Holding Pond Surface Impoundment, and a CCR Landfill.
+All units are considered "treat and transfer" units, with the final destination of CCR to be the CCR Landfill.
+The consultant detected a Statistically Significant Increase (SSI) in one or more indicator constituents from an LRS ash pond.
+A Corrective Measure Assessment was completed on August 30, 2019, with a Groundwater Remedy Selection Report issued in July 2020.
+Between August 2020 and March 2021, all CCR material was removed, and a liner was installed.
 While the hydraulic capture pumping system was designed and contracted, supply chain issues prevented its installation on schedule.
-LRS planned to install the pumping system in 2023.
-Detailed CCR-related activities for 2023 were not available at the time this report was completed.
+In a revised schedule, LRS planned to install the pumping system in spring 2024.
+Detailed CCR-related activities for 2024 were not available at the time this report was completed.

-GGS has two active CCR units.
-Nebraska Public Power District (NPPD) submitted a series of Alternative Source Demonstration (ASD) reports to the Nebraska Department of Environment & Energy in October 2022 to indicate groundwater contamination was not related to seepage from CCR units based on a lab analysis of upgrade and downgrade wells, as well as constituent levels in surrounding water sources.
-Detection monitoring will continue and an ASD will likely need to be performed semi-annually for chloride and sulfate SSI exceedances.
+GGS has five designated CCR units; Ash Pits 1-4 and the Bottom Ash landfill.
+Ash Pit 1 was closed in 1982, Ash Pit 2 was closed in 1992, and the Bottom Ash Landfill was closed in 2018.
+Therefore, GGS only has two active CCR units, Ash Pits 3 and 4.
+Nebraska Public Power District (NPPD) submitted a series of Alternative Source Demonstration (ASD) reports pertaining to the two active CCR units to the NDEE in October 2022 to indicate groundwater contamination was not related to seepage from CCR units based on a lab analysis of upgrade and downgrade wells, as well as constituent levels in surrounding water sources.
+NPPD now submits semi-annual Assessment Monitoring results for two groundwater monitoring wells to the NDEE.

-WSEC has three CCR units: a landfill, a North Surface Impoundment and a South Surface Impoundment.
-While SSI exceedances were noted at the landfill in 2021, ASDs were not required since previously conducted ASDs addressed the causes of the observations.
-The South Surface Impoundment was planned for closure in 2023 and the North Surface Impoundment is scheduled to close in 2024.
+WSEC has three CCR units: a Landfill, a North Surface Impoundment and a South Surface Impoundment.
+Beginning in December 2019, the North and South Surface impoundments were combined into one CCR unit.
+The North Surface Impoundment closed in 2019 and groundwater monitoring wells for both impoundments coincided; the North Surface Impoundment is now closed.
+Groundwater monitoring for active CCR Structures found SSI exceedances at the landfill in 2021 and again in 2023, ASDs were not required since previously conducted ASDs addressed the causes of the observations.
+The South Surface Impoundment is officially closed, and the North Surface Impoundment was scheduled to close in 2024.